telerik/winforms-docs/controls/navigationview/header-and-footer.md

 ### Add items to the Header area

 In order to pin items into the header area you can use any of the following options:
-* **PinPostion** - Determines whether to pin the item into the header or into the footeer.
+* **PinPostion** - Determines whether to pin the item into the header or into the footer.
 * **PinPage** - Pins the page item into the specified pin position.
 * **PinItem** - Pins the item into the specified pin position.
 * **AddHeaderPage** - Adds a page to the header area.
 * **AddHeaderItem** - Adds an item to the header area.

-The following examples demonstrates how to manage the item's position using the hierarcy setup shown [here]({%slug navigation-view-hierarchy-support%}).
+The following examples demonstrate how to manage the item's position using the hierarchy setup shown [here]({%slug navigation-view-hierarchy-support%}).

 #### Add items to header